dardania84/Docker-Dev-Stack/docs/Installation.md

 Copy the `default.env` to `.env` and change the contents to your need.

+__Note:__ You can also pass some of the variables to your environment if you want them globally available in all your projects.
+For example the `DEV_HOST_DOMAIN` is a good one to set global.

 Just simply run the next install command and follow the instructions.

 ```terminal